 All schools in Ireland are run by patrons.
 Patrons are responsible for establishing the ethos of their schools.
 Education and Training Boards (ETBs) are the patrons of Community National Schools (CNSs), which have a multi-denominational ethos.
 When a school transfers patronage to CNS, the ETB takes over the running of the school and supports the school community with establishing a multi-denominational ethos.
 Transferring School Patronage is part of the Government’s plan to achieve 400 Community National Schools in Ireland by 2030.
 Recognising that the opening of new schools in areas of demographic growth could account for only a fraction of this number, the Department of Education and Skills (DES) commenced the Schools Reconfiguration for Diversity process in May 2018 to support the transfer of denominational schools to multi-denominational patronage.
-For more information on this process, visit the DES website here.

 Why is there a need for schools to transfer patronage?